Is There a Difference Between Vanity and Subsidy Publishing?

 For projects where the audience is small, the emphasis is print, and marketing and profit aren’t a concern (for instance, memoirs or genealogies or recipe compilations, intended for family and friends or to be given as gifts) an honest, straightforward vanity publisher can be an acceptable–if unduly expensive–alternative.

 It can also be an option for writers with niche nonfiction projects who can reach their audiences directly, or for people who can exploit “back of the room” situations–for instance, lecturers who sell books at their appearances.
 Again, though, with the many self-publishing options available, a vanity publisher is an excessively costly choice.

 If you’re looking to establish a career as a writer, however, or if you actually want people you don’t know to buy and read your books, vanity publishing is a bad idea.

 For one thing, as I’ve noted, the expense can be enormous.
 Even if they claim otherwise (and many do), vanity publishers typically charge far more than the actual production cost of a book.

 For another, it’s very difficult for authors to recoup this investment.
-Vanity publishers rarely offer meaningful distribution or marketing; they have no economic incentive to do so, since the bulk of their profit is made up-front.
+Vanity publishers rarely offer meaningful distribution or marketing; they have no economic incentive to do so, since the bulk of their profit is made up-front, from author fees.
 For the same reason, poor-quality production may also be a handicap.
 Bottom line: if you vanity-publish, you will probably lose money.

 Also worth considering: because vanity publishers’ contracts are exclusive, and often can’t be terminated at will, you will probably be stuck with your vanity publisher if things go bad.